 In order to alter these habits and behaviours it’s necessary to take time out to examine them and identify what causes the habit to form, then change and replace the ‘reward’.
 The key is to really believe that you can change, for example, if you want to be healthier but always have a couple of alcoholic drinks after a hard day on Zoom calls a different reward should be found; obviously this takes willpower and self-control.
 As psychologist Mark Muraven said: ‘Willpower isn’t a skill.
 It’s a muscle…and it gets tired as it works harder, so there’s less power left for other things.’
 So, it’s important to make small changes at first, such as eliminating alcohol from one evening a week to begin with, or cutting down to one glass an evening and replacing this with something else.

-With so many people still working from home and potential future restrictions, we are all being forced to keep changing our behaviours.
-However, with a more optimistic outlook and some light at the end of the tunnel, many are now starting to regroup, plan for the future and devote some time to their personal development.
+With so many people still working from home and hybrid working being the 'new normal', we have all been asked to keep changing our behaviours.
+However, with restrictions easing, many people are now starting to regroup, plan for the future, and devote some time to their personal development.
 Some of this focus may be to get out of any ruts and bad habits formed during lockdowns.

 Here are some more tips and techniques to assist in modifying your behaviour to become less operational at work, achieve your goals and become more fulfilled :